 When to See a Podiatrist

 If you suspect you have a fungal nail infection, it's best to seek professional advice.
-While mild cases can sometimes be managed with over-the-counter antifungal treatments, more severe infections often require prescription medications or specialist treatments.
+Mild cases can often be treated with over-the-counter antifungal medicines.
+However, more severe infections usually need prescription drugs or specialist care.
 A podiatrist can assess the condition of your nails and recommend the most effective treatment plan.

 Fungal nail infections don’t go away on their own, and if left untreated, they can worsen over time.
-If you notice persistent discolouration, thickening, or brittleness in your nails, it’s worth getting them checked to prevent further complications.
+If your nails are changing colour, getting thicker, or becoming brittle, you should have them checked.
+This can help prevent more problems later.

 Sold: 10ml